 These figures need to be regarded with some caution, they are based on national research which may not reflect the population of Wakefield, they can however be used to give a tentative estimate of the likely numbers.
 The two estimates indicate that there may be between 11,000-13,000 children with some level of emotional or mental difficulty living in Wakefield.

-A Children and Young People’s survey was completed in 2015; a total of 3,223 pupils took part in 44 primary and 11 secondary schools in Wakefield district.
+A Children and Young People’s survey was completed in 2017; a total of 3,161 pupils took part in 46 primary and 13 secondary schools in Wakefield district.
 The survey asked several questions that give an indication of emotional wellbeing.
 The Short Warwick-Edinburgh Wellbeing Scale (SWEMWBS) uses responses from a number of questions to give an overall score of wellbeing, the higher the score the higher the indication of positive wellbeing, the lower the score, the poorer the level of wellbeing.
-In both Year 5 (9-10 year olds) and Year 9 (13-14 years olds), 27% of pupils had low to medium low wellbeing.
+In Year 5 (9-10 year olds), only 28.4% of pupils recorded high or maximum wellbeing scores, and only 17.8% of Year 9 pupils (13-14 years olds).
+Both of these figures are much lower than the figure reported after the previous survey (2015).

 Pupils were also asked how much they worried about a list of issues; these included school work/exams, problems with friends, family problems, money problems and the way you look.
-The proportion of pupils who stated that they worry quite a lot or a lot about any of the issues listed increases with age, with 47% of primary pupils and 58% of secondary pupils stating that they worry quite a lot or lot.
-Across all year groups and for both boys and girls school work/exams was the issue that most pupils reported worrying about quite a lot or a lot.
+The proportion of pupils who stated that they worry quite a lot or a lot about any of the issues listed increases with age.
+According to the survey, 25% of primary pupils and 37% of secondary pupils stated that they worry about school work/exams, and the proportion worrying about money problems were 12% and 13% respectively.

 Emotional and behavioural health of Looked After Children